EnterpriseDB/edb-ref-archs/multi-node-async/README.md

 ### What hardware is required?

-* Two or servers (minimum of three recommended), physical or virtual
+* Two or more servers (minimum of three recommended), physical or virtual
     * 1GB+ RAM
     * 4GB+ Disk
     * 1+ CPU cores